top of page

 Power banks under 100 watt-hours (Wh)

-Spare lithium-ion batteries properly protected from short-circuiting
+Spare lithium-ion batteries (properly protected)

-❌ Not Allowed in Checked Bags:
+Not Allowed in Checked Bags

-Power banks or spare lithium batteries
+Power banks

 E-cigarettes and vapes